Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm

 The agent receives the past $K$ gray-scale images re-scaled to $36\times64$ pixels as input and outputs an action $a_t \in \mathbb{R}$, every time a collision occurs and the episode is reset.
-The agent takes an action every $0.25$ seconds in the environment and receives a continuous stream of $0$ rewards in each time-step except when it collides with the walls where the episode ends with a $-1$ reward.
-Overall, the environment is a rather simplistic one with mono-colored white walls, minimalist texture, and ambient lighting.
+The agent takes an action every $0.25$ seconds in the environment and receives a continuous stream of $0$ rewards in each time-step except when it collides with the walls, in which case the episode ends with a $-1$ reward.
+Overall, the environment is a rather simplistic one with mono-coloured white walls, minimalist texture and ambient lighting.

 An interesting aspect of this environment is that the single source lighting creates different shades on the walls depending on the direction they are facing, so the agent has to learn to turn depending on its understanding of what turn is coming up while disregarding the shade of the wall.

-In the colored navigation environment (Figure~\ref{fig:color_maze}) the agent has to follow a path specified by the color of the walls in front of it to take the correct direction.
+In the coloured navigation environment (Figure~\ref{fig:color_maze}) the agent has to follow a path specified by the colour of the walls in front of it to take the correct direction.
 Two contiguous block segments are coloured to indicate the direction that the vehicle is supposed to take and the color determines if the direction is correct or not.
-Green indicates that the turn is the correct one while red is incorrect and the vehicle should take the turn in the opposite direction as shown below.
+Green indicates that the turn is the correct one while red is incorrect and the vehicle should take the turn in the opposite direction.

-Videos of the trained options for both environments are provided in the supplementary materials.
-In each time step, the mean of the normal distribution is always selected for the purposes of evaluation and the selected option is highlighted with filled color.
-Each Gaussian distribution corresponds to the output of a specific policy.